dart-archive/usage/readme.md

 `Analytics.analyticsOpt` field.

-*Opt-out* In opt-out mode, if the user does not explicitly opt-out of collecting analytics (`Analytics.enabled = false`), the usage library will send usage data.
+*Opt-out* In opt-out mode, if the user does not explicitly opt-out of collecting analytics, the usage library will send usage data.

-*Opt-in* In opt-in mode, no data will be sent until the user explicitly opt-in to collection (`Analytics.enabled = true`).
+*Opt-in* In opt-in mode, no data will be sent until the user explicitly opt-in to collection.
 This includes screen views, events, timing information, and exceptions.

 ## Other info

 For both classes, you need to provide a Google Analytics tracking ID, the application name, and the application version.

-Your application should provide an opt-in option for the user.
-If they opt-in, set the `optIn` field to `true`.
-This setting will persist across sessions automatically.

 *Note:* This library is intended for use with the Google Analytics application / mobile app style tracking IDs (as opposed to the web site style tracking IDs).